 And, do yourself a favor and go here early in the morning to get the full experience without the crowds!

 -Alex of Swedish Nomad

-Although its just a couple hours from Cancun to Valladolid, and although many tourists pass through it on their way to Chichen Itza, far too many people are missing out on one of Mexico’s best kept secrets!
+Although Valladolid is just a couple hours from from Cancun, and although many tourists pass through it on their way to Chichen Itza, far too many people are missing out on one of Mexico’s best kept secrets!

 Sayulita sits on the Pacific Coast of Mexico just north of Puerto Vallarta.
 The once sleepy fishing village turned into a Boemian surfing town on the 60’s when roving surfers discovered the ideal conditions for riding the waves and living a peaceful life.

 Although mainstream tourism has now started to come to Sayulita it is still a somewhat off-the-beaten-tourist-path destination appealing to backpackers and hippies.
 Surfing remains a big draw here and there are numerous surf and board shops offering the opportunity to practice your skills or even take lessons with the pros.